-The SYLF, Standard and Advanced, tell people, including employers and tertiary institutions, that a student:
+The SYLF, Standard Level tells people, including employers and tertiary institutions, that a student:

-- has everyday adult reading, writing and speaking skills; - has everyday adult mathematics skills; - can make everyday adult use of computers and the internet; - has completed a full program as part of senior secondary education; and - > has undertaken workplace training.
+- has everyday adult reading, writing and speaking skills - has everyday adult mathematics skills - can make everyday adult use of computers and the internet - has completed a full program as part of senior secondary education and - ) has undertaken workplace training.

-How do students decide whether to study the SYLF at Standard or Advanced Level?
+How do students decide to study the SYLF at Standard Level?